 The primary goals of PA is READY! are to:

-- Build statewide capacity to provide immigration assistance, including: DAPA preparation, 2012 DACA applications and renewals, Legal screenings, Citizenship applications.
+- Build statewide capacity to provide immigration assistance, including: comprehensive legal screenings, citizenship applications, deportation defense packets, and potentially DACA 2012 renewals and applications

-- Prevent the exploitation of immigrants through immigration (or “notario”) fraud
+- Prevent the exploitation of immigrants through immigration service (or “notario”) fraud

-- Reach the diverse immigrant communities eligible for DACA and DAPA
+- Reach the diverse immigrant communities in Pennsylvania

 On Wednesday, November 9, 2016, immigrant and refugee families woke up to a President-elect who has publicly declared his contempt for immigrant and refugee communities.
 PICC and PICC's member organizations will not sit by and let local, state, or federal elected officials push forward anti-immigrant and anti-refugee policies.
 We will continue to stand together against racism and xenophobia, and fight for the vision of American we belive in: inclusive, welcoming, and diverse.